themoddedcube/Wireguard-with-Pihole-and-Unbound/README.md

 Replace `txUZ0iqCyu69qQFq08U420hOp3/A4lYtrHVrJrAYBys=` in the command above with the appropriate **peer:** you wish to delete on your server.

-## Contributions Welcome

-If there is something that can be done better, or if this documentation can be improved in any way, please submit a Pull Request with your fixes or edits.

----
 ## Edge Case Requirements

 ### Configure automated Pi-Hole updates and scheduled reboots